-After selling out the historic Capitol Theatre in Port Chester at the beginning of the month, and delivering two smoking shows in bass player Rob Derhak’s hometown of Portland, Maine, moe. are slated to play their first Palace Theatre shows since their 2015 New Year’s run. moe. has a storied history of playing in Albany, and were a staple of the underground jam scene while the band was in their formative years.
+After selling out the historic Capitol Theatre in Port Chester at the beginning of February, and delivering two smoking shows in bass player Rob Derhak’s hometown of Portland, Maine, moe are slated to play their first Palace Theatre shows since their 2015 New Year’s run. moe. has a storied history of playing in Albany, and were a staple of the underground jam scene while the band was in their formative years.
 Their presence in Albany in the mid-90’s was instrumental to their rise to success.
 They performed alongside other New York staples such as Moon Boot Lover and The Ominous Seapods as they steadily grew in popularity.
 Listen to one of their early Albany recordings at Valentine’s here.

 In 2013, 2014, and 2015, moe. played the Palace for a two-night New Year’s Run, with collaborations with ska band Conehead Buddha, full acoustic sets, and supporting acts such as Twiddle and Kung Fu.
 They broke with this tradition in 2016, instead opting for a destination show in Missoula, Montana and were unable to perform a New Years concert in 2017 in light of their hiatus.
 These upcoming Palace shows mark their fifth and sixth shows back since bassist and vocalist Rob Derhak’s return to health and to the stage.